techthoughts2/ApertaCookie/README.md

 # get decrypted cookie information from edge
 $edgeCookies = Get-DecryptedCookiesInfo -Browser Edge
 #------------------------------------------------------------------------------------------------
-# get decrypted cookie information from chrome for a specific domain
+# get decrypted cookie information from edge for a specific domain
 $edgeCookies = Get-DecryptedCookiesInfo -Browser Edge -Domain facebook
 #------------------------------------------------------------------------------------------------
 # get decrypted cookie infromation from firefox for the twitter domain and load into a web session